Academic Guide

 - Fill up the application form

-- Name the PDF file in the following format: "Full Name_Matric_No_Start Date of short leave
+- Name the completed form in the following format: "Full Name_Matric_No_Start Date of short leave and save it as PDF.

 Please note the following: